SEC501: Advanced Security Essentials - Enterprise Defender

 • Overview

-The concluding section of the course will serve as a real-world challenge for students by requiring them to work in teams, use the skills they have learned throughout the course, think outside the box, and solve a range of problems from simple to complex.
+This final course section will serve as a real-world challenge for students by requiring them to work in teams, use the skills they have learned throughout the course, think outside the box, and solve a range of problems from simple to complex.
 A web server scoring system and Capture-the-Flag engine will be provided to score students as they submit flags to score points.
 More difficult challenges will be worth more points.
 In this defensive exercise, challenges include packet analysis, malware analysis, and other challenges related to the course material.

 GIAC Certified Enterprise Defender